44 Must-Know Cancer Facts & Statistics for 2022

-6. In 2018, there were approximately 2.1 million new cases of breast cancer.
+8. In 2020, there were approximately 2.3 million new cases of breast cancer worldwide.

-8. At a rate of once every 2 minutes, a new case of breast cancer is diagnosed in the US.
+10. At a rate of once every two minutes, a new breast cancer case is diagnosed in the US.

-This statistic further indicates that 1 out of every 8 women in the US will likely have breast cancer in their lifetime.
-Based on 2017 data, that’s 252,710 new cases of invasive BC, and 63,410 new cases of breast carcinoma in situ.
-According to these same breast cancer facts, this type of cancer is responsible for 30% of all new cancer diagnoses.
+This statistic further indicates that one out of every eight women in the US will likely have breast cancer in their lifetime.
+What’s more, according to breast cancer facts, this type of cancer is responsible for 30% of all new cancer diagnoses.

-9. There are 6 million breast cancer survivors.
+11. There are six million breast cancer survivors.

 Lung Cancer Statistics

-14. About 90% of prostate cancers are discovered before they spread beyond the prostate area and surrounding organs.
+16. 89% of prostate cancers are discovered before spreading beyond the prostate area and surrounding organs.

-This is known as prostate cancer’s local or regional phase.
-According to most cancer statistics, the five-year survival rate is a full 100% for most males when the cancer is found in this stage.
-Unfortunately, the five-year survival rate drops to 30% in men when they are diagnosed after the cancer has spread to other areas in the body.
+It is known as prostate cancer’s local or regional phase.
+Both the five and ten-year prostate cancer survival rate is 98%.
+Unfortunately, the five-year survival rate drops to around 30% when diagnosed after cancer has spread to other body areas.

-16. 1 out of every 41 men will die of prostate cancer.
+18. One out of every 41 men will die of prostate cancer, according to cancer statistics.

 Colorectal Cancer Statistics

-The most recent colon cancer facts anticipate that the total of new colorectal cancer (CRC) diagnoses will reach 2.2 million by 2030, with 1.1 million fatalities.
+Colorectal cancer is the fourth leading cause of death related to cancer globally.
+The most recent colon cancer stats anticipate that the total of new colorectal cancer (CRC) diagnoses will reach somewhere around 2.2 million by 2030, with 1.1 million fatalities.

 Skin Cancer Statistics

-20. Melanoma cancer’s prevalence is 20 times greater in white people than it is in black people.
+22. Melanoma cancer’s prevalence is 20 times greater in White people than it is in Blacks.

-Melanoma’s risk is greater if at least one parent or sibling had melanoma.
-In fact, about 10% of all melanoma patients have a family background of the disease.
-Melanoma’s lifetime risk is relatively high because it’s the most common skin cancer.
-It’s incidence is approximately 2.5% for whites, 0.1% for black people, and 0.5% for Hispanics.
+Its incidence is approximately 2.5% for Whites, 0.1% for Black people, and 0.5% for Hispanics.
+Furthermore, melanoma facts reveal that the risk is greater if at least one parent or sibling had melanoma.
+About 10% of all melanoma patients have a family background of the disease.
+Melanoma’s lifetime risk is relatively high, making it the most common skin cancer for young adults, based on facts about melanoma.

 (Skin Cancer Foundation)